Projected Lines: CGY @ STL

 St. Louis, Missouri

-The Flames started their five-game road off by tripping over their own skates and dropping a 4-3 OT decision in Chicago on Sunday, and they’ll try to right the ship with a pair of games against the Blues this week.
-This is their second two-game road series after they had two stops in San Jose back in December.
-Despite some struggles this year, the Blues have won three of their last four.
+The Flames started their five-game road off by tripping over their own skates and dropping a 4-3 OT decision in Chicago on Sunday, and the poor start continued by blowing a two-goal lead for another 4-3 OT loss on Tuesday against the Blues.
+The teams will rematch tonight, with the desperate Flames needing to hold off the Blues in the standings.
+This is Calgary’s second two-game road series after they had two stops in San Jose back in December.
+Despite some struggles this year, the Blues have now won four of their last five.

-Our projections start in the blue paint, where it looks like the starter will get a chance to redeem himself.
+We start in the crease for tonight’s lineups, where we’ll get a swap for tonight’s rematch:

 In other recent roster news, Dennis Gilbert and Radim Zohorna were sent back down to the AHL as of December 29th, but Zohorna was recalled one day later on December 30th.
 Other Wranglers making the trip down the hallway are Walker Duehr and Jakob Pelletier who were recalled on January 7th.
 This leaves the active roster at 23 for the time being.

-Duehr skated on the fourth line at practice and is expected to make his season debut for the big club tonight.
+Duehr skated on the fourth line at Monday practice and made his season debut January 10th.
 He is 6’2” weighing 210 pounds and has 10 goals and 6 assists in 31 AHL games this season alongside 20 PIMs.
 He was on-pace to break a previous AHL career high of 23 points in 59 games.
 He has played one game on the Flames side previously, back in the 2021-22 campaign.

 Lineup Looks: